18 Week Access Policy

 9.3 Patient Cancellations

-An accepted principle of 18 week treatment times mean that patients, when referred, should be willing, fit and able to receive their treatment within the 18 week time period, the onus is principally on the GP to ensure that this is discussed with the patient prior to the referral.
+An accepted principle of NHS access to treatment times mean that patients, when referred, should be willing, fit and able to receive their treatment within an agreed time period, the onus is principally on the GP to ensure that this is discussed with the patient prior to the referral.
 Patients should not be discharged back to their GP simply because they have cancelled referral back to the GP should be a clinical decision.

 10. PRE- OP ASSESSMENT APPOINTMENTS